WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Texas/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
 - Assign **TCEQ** info to the *WaDE Water Allocations* specific columns.
-See *[TX_Allocation Schema Mapping to WaDE_QA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Texas/WaterAllocation/TX_Allocation%20Schema%20Mapping%20to%20WaDE_QA.xlsx)* for specific details.
+See *TXwr_Allocation Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, *WaterSourceUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - *AllocationNativeID* = **WR_ID**.
     - *AllocationOwner* = **owners**.